 Taranaki Falls/Tawhai Falls/Mounds walks – all very close to Whakapapa Village

 Taranaki Falls is an easy but varied 2-2.5 hour loop walk from the village, and is part of the Tongariro Northern Circuit.
 We recommend do this trail clockwise.
 It takes you through various land types such as tussock, beech forest and volcanic soils.
 At the head of the loop is the Taranaki Falls, which we think is the most impressive waterfall in the region.
 A river falls 20m from the edge of a large andesite lava flow (which erupted from Ruapehu 15,000 years ago), tumbling down into a swimmable boulder-ringed pool.
 You can even walk behind the waterfall and experience its power up close.
 A bit of a local tip: if you follow the trail steeply up to the left of the waterfall and emerge at the top, don’t follow the Taranaki Falls trail but instead follow along the Tama Lakes trail a few metres and suddenly you’ll be right on top of the waterfall, standing on the lava flow.
 This un-signposted detour is not for those with young children or a fear of heights, but the view is breath-taking.

 Tawhai Falls is short 20 min return walk, with waterfalls again tumbling over the lava flow cliff.

 Mounds Walk is also 20 min return: the mounds you will see were formed from debris avalanches, at a time when Ruapehu was more active thousands of years ago.
 The top of the track also has good panoramic views of the area.

-Ohakune Old Coach Road to Hapuawhenua Viaduct (4.5 hours easy walking)
+Hapuawhenua Viaduct Walk, Via the Ohakune Old Coach Road (1.5-2hrs easy walking)